 Customer identity management is one of the foundational elements of every single product across business units.
-Instead of various products across the organization building and maintaining their identity systems (which they often do), company should have one world class system which can be leveraged across products.
+Instead of various products across the organization building and maintaining their identity systems (which they often do), the company should have one world-class system which can be leveraged across products.

 Companies can have dozens of different systems that maintain customer identity data and provide identity services to hundreds of products.
-Having multiple identity systems does not only limit our ability to leverage content and services easily across organizational
+Having multiple identity systems not only limits our ability to leverage content and services easily across organizational

-boundaries but it also provides a sub-optimal customer experience and prevents us from understanding how customers are using our products over time, across the product lines.
-Based on many conversation in conferences and analyst calls its obvious that many companies are seeking to address these limitations by implementing centrally hosted identity and access management service (“IAM”) that will take a SOA-based approach to identity and access management.
+boundaries but also provides a sub-optimal customer experience and prevents us from understanding how customers are using our products over time, across the product lines.
+Based on many conversations in conferences and analyst calls it’s obvious that many companies are seeking to address these limitations by implementing centrally hosted identity and access management services (“IAM”) that will take an SOA-based approach to identity and access management.

 Forrester defines Identity Management as a Service (“IDaaS”) as follows: Identity-Management-as-a-Service: A set of reusable, standardized services (typically SOA-based) that provide applications with access management, entitlement, provisioning, attribute, auditing, and policy management products and services.